Pregnant on Tishah B'Av

 As you read, pregnant women are required to fast on Tishah B'Av.
 Permission to eat is given in situations in which the fast is a threat to the woman's or fetus's health.

-If you feel sick (beyond headache and lethargy, which are to be expected) over the fast, you should contact a rabbi, who will instruct you about how to proceed.
+If you feel sick (beyond headache and lethargy, which are to be expected) over the fast, you may break your fast.

 For more information, please see our article, "Pregnancy and the Four Fasts" http://www.yoatzot.org/article.php?id=119 .